 Canine brucellosis can wipe out a kennel.
 The highly contagious reproductive disease can cause infertility, abortions and stillbirths in dogs.

 Exceptionally long-lived Rottweilers — those that live to be 13 years of age and older — are providing important clues about successful aging.
 These "oldest-old" Rottweilers have lived at least 30 percent longer than the average for their breed.

 Hydrocephalus literally means “water on the brain.”
 Chihuahuas and some other toy breeds are predisposed to this serious condition in which “water,” or actually cerebrospinal fluid, builds up pressure in the brain causing brain damage and often early death

 “This is a special dog,” says Fred Kampo of Oshkosh, Wisconsin, referring to the black Labrador Retriever he calls “Stinger.”

 For the past three decades, there has been a trend toward early spaying and neutering of dogs for reasons such as avoiding unwanted breeding and reducing some diseases such as mammary and prostate cancers.
-Some people believe that spaying and neutering helps to avoid behavioral problems.
-The impact has been dramatic, with an estimated 85 percent of dogs in the U.S.1 currently being spayed or neutered.

 A 1-year-old Rottweiler puppy, "Kaiser," was playing rambunctiously in the backyard with another dog.
 Owner Janice Deojay vividly recalls Kaiser's painful cry.